Methodology

 Core

-*Some questions in these sections were core and asked of all, some questions allocated to a specific variant.
+*The majority of the questions in these sections were core and asked of all although some follow-up questions were only allocated to a specific variant.

 4. Survey fieldwork

-The 2023 main Survey of Childcare and Early Years Providers (SCEYP) was conducted as a mixed-mode survey, which could be completed either online (via Computer Assisted Web Interviewing, also known as “CAWI”) or on the telephone (Computer Assisted Telephone Interviewing, also known as “CATI”).
+The main SCEYP was conducted as a mixed-mode survey, which could be completed either online (via Computer Assisted Web Interviewing, also known as “CAWI”) or on the telephone (Computer Assisted Telephone Interviewing, also known as “CATI”).
 Both surveys were conducted by IFF Research.
 Data for the mixed-mode short SCEYP was collected online and using a paper questionnaire.

 4.1 Main SCEYP: Interviewer training and project briefings